Prosecutors leading criminal probe into Trump business practices have resigned

 New York Attorney General Letitia James, who has an active, parallel civil probe into Trump’s business practices, may proceed alone with a civil lawsuit, the person added.

-But James also has said her office is partnering with Bragg in the criminal investigation.
+But James’s office also has partnered with Bragg in the criminal investigation.
 On Wednesday, her spokeswoman, Delaney Kempner, said the criminal inquiry “is ongoing and there is a robust team in place that is working on it."

 The person briefed on the case said James’s office had hoped Bragg and his team would be more aggressive than Vance and has been disappointed with his lack of interest.